polizoto/DOCX-HTML/README.md

 ##### Column Headers
 When a cell in the first row of your table has multiple columns underneath it, we call this cell a “parent column header”.
 The cell is the parent of “children columns”.
 With this type of table, you will need to add tags so that the DOCX-HTML.sh script can determine the number of parent column headers and children columns correctly.

-See the example of a [complex table - with tags](https://www.dropbox.com/s/ue8z3krj0qtkk8z/Complex%20Table%20-%20With%20Tags.docx?dl=0)
+See the example of a [complex table + column headers - with tags](https://www.dropbox.com/s/ue8z3krj0qtkk8z/Complex%20Table%20-%20With%20Tags.docx?dl=0)

 In the first cell of this table, the tag begins with the number of children columns for this cell.
 There is only one column beneath this cell so we insert the number 1.
 Next we indicate that this cell is a column header by using `$`.
 Next we use the `@` symbol followed by the number of children columns of each parent column header (`122`) for the entire table.

 With the rest of the cells in the first row of this table, we again use tags to indicate the number of children columns underneath the cells (`2`) and to indicate that these cells are column header cells (`$`)

-In the second row of the table, we also use the $ tag to indicate that these cells are column headers.
+In the second row of the table, we also use the `$` tag to indicate that these cells are column headers.
 We do not use a number next to them because they are not parent column headers.

 For more information about complex tables with parent column headers, see the [MS Word Tags document](https://www.dropbox.com/s/lhogh996v2itfzq/MS%20Word%20Tags-DOCX-HTML.docx?dl=0).

 ##### Row Headers
+When a cell in the left column of your table multiple rows to the right of it, we can this cell a "a parent row header".
+The cell is the parent of "children rows".
+With this type of table you will also need to add tags so that the DOCX-HTML.sh script can determine the number of parent row headers and children rows correctly.

+See the example of a complex table + row headers - with tags.

+In each of the "parent row header" cells in this table, we use tags to indicate the number of children rows (`3`))to the right of the cells and to indicate that these cells are row header cells (`^`).

+In the second column of the table, we also use the `^` tag to indicate that these cells are row headers.
+We do not use a number next to them because they are not parent row headers.

+For more information about complex tables with parent row headers, see the [MS Word Tags document](https://www.dropbox.com/s/lhogh996v2itfzq/MS%20Word%20Tags-DOCX-HTML.docx?dl=0).

+## Script Usage